 Excess weight is the number one contributor to poor health.
 Fat dogs are no different than fat people.
 I don't mean to sound unkind here, but it is the depressing truth.
 Overweight dogs and people simply have more health problems than people and dogs who are slim and fit.

 If you continue to routinely overfeed your dog and under exercise him, common dog health problems such these listed below and more, will sooner or later appear.

+Look around you.
 Have you ever seen a fat wolf, or a fat coyote, or a fat rabbit, or a fat horse, or a fat bird.
 No absolutely not.
 Animals that live outdoors in the wild, are never fat.

 is not because they do not have enough to eat.
 They have plenty to eat.